-OM System has built up a formidable array of high specification, top performing lenses with the PRO tag for its Micro Four Thirds camera system.
+Olympus has built up a formidable array of high specification, top performing Micro Four Thirds lenses with the PRO tag, and the Olympus M.Zuiko Digital ED 7-14mm proudly takes its place among them.
 Of course, the MFT standard is also used by Panasonic Lumix G cameras so lenses from the two brands can be used interchangeably.
+From Olympus (now OM-Systems) the latest OM System OM-5 and OM System OM-1 cameras are remarkable options to consider.

-Announced back in 2015 the M.Zuiko Digital ED 7-14mm f/2.8 PRO is a premium ultra wideangle zoom giving an 35mm format equivalent of 14-28mm, so a really useful focal length range perfect for architecture, interiors and scenics.
+Announced back in 2015 the M.Zuiko Digital ED 7-14mm f/2.8 PRO is a premium ultra wideangle zoom giving a 35mm format equivalent of 14-28mm, so a really useful focal length range, perfect for architecture, interiors and scenics.
 At the time, it was launched together with the M.Zuiko Digital ED 8mm fisheye f/1.8 PRO.
-For technique advice on getting the most from this lens type, check out our top 20 wideangle lens tips.
+For technique advice on getting the most from this lens type, check out our top 20 wide-angle lens tips.

-Okay, enough of the pre-amble, let’s get down to the lens’ performance, handling characteristiscs and our image gallery.
+Okay, enough of the pre-amble, let’s get down to the lens’ performance, handling characteristics and our image gallery.

 With an angle of view equivalent to 14-28mm on full frame, the 7-14mm is the joint-widest rectilinear lens for Micro Four Thirds.
 It has a constant f/2.8 maximum aperture, which is good for low-light work, and can be stopped down to f/22.
 The minimum focus distance is just 0.2m, giving scope for interesting wideangle close-ups.